The Big Heart of Merthyr Tydfil

 Businesses and organisations voted to introduce The Big Heart of Merthyr Tydfil Business Improvement District (BID) back in 2012.
 In the subsequent period, the BID has played a big part in the many positive changes that have transformed Merthyr Tydfil.
 During that time it has invested over £900,000 into the town centre.
 It have worked with businesses, public and third sector partners to make the town a more welcoming, attractive and safe place to visit, work and crucially to run a business.
 The BID will invest a further £800,000 into the town centre between 2017 and 2022.

 A BID is a business led and business funded organisation formed to improve a defined area, in our case Merthyr Tydfil town centre.
 In essence, businesses decide what improvements they want to make to their town and what projects and services will add value to their business.
 They determine how these will be managed and delivered.

 The BID is funded through a BID levy, based on the rateable value of each property, and the money is ring-fenced and used by the BID to deliver the business plan.
 Once a majority vote in favour of the BID has been achieved, the BID levy becomes mandatory on all eligible ratepayers.

 Rateable values in Merthyr Tydfil have come down on average over 35% as part of the rates revaluation which came into operation in April 2017.
 For this reason the levy will be set at 1.8% from October 2017 with an annual allowance of up to 2% for inflation.
-The current levy is set at 1.51%.

 Our BID Board is made up of owners and managers of local businesses, landlords and representatives of the public and third sectors.
 They bring together their expertise, ideas and enthusiasm in order to guide the BID forward and to support the work of the BID Co-ordinator.
 Independent and national businesses are represented as are the daytime and evening economies as we try to develop and deliver the best possible programme for the whole of the town.